tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

 ---

-> **🚨 CRITICAL: DAL Node Mandatory**
-> All bakers are required to run a DAL node.
-See [Baking with DAL](/tezbake/tutorials/baking-with-dal/) for setup instructions and details.
+> **DAL Included by Default**
+> DAL is part of the standard testnet baker setup.
+The commands below include `--with-dal`.
+>
+> If you intentionally need to test without a local DAL node, see [Baking Without DAL](/tezbake/tutorials/baking-without-dal/).
+If you want DAL on another host or IP address, use [Baking with Prism](/tezbake/tutorials/baking-with-prism/).

 ## Installation (All-in-one)